Skip to main content

 SUMMARY

-The Labour government in the UK is in the process of designing and delivering its policy framework for achieving net-zero aviation.
-The UK aerospace industry is the second largest in the world1 and the government views the sector as a vital part of the UK’s economy, alongside being an influential player in the global market.
-However, with international and domestic aviation accounting for around 8 per cent of the UK’s greenhouse gas (GHG) emissions2, there is an urgent need to implement policies that will ensure the sector aligns with climate targets.
+The UK aerospace industry is the second largest in the world1 and the Labour government views the sector as a vital part of the UK’s economy.
+However, with international and domestic aviation accounting for around eight per cent of the UK’s greenhouse gas (GHG) emissions2 and growing, there is an urgent need to implement policies that will ensure the sector aligns with climate targets.

-SAF has been noted as ‘one of the key levers available to government and industry to accelerate the transition to net-zero aviation’4, with the aim to have 5 plants under construction in 2025.
-The UK’s SAF industry could be worth £16.7 billion per year in exports by 2050, supporting approximately 130,000 highly paid jobs5, and it is our view that the government has a leading role in delivering this huge opportunity by establishing a sustainable, high-integrity SAF market for the UK and beyond.
+Alternative aviation fuel has been noted as “one of the key levers available to government and industry to accelerate the transition to net-zero aviation”4, and it was estimated that the UK’s alternative aviation fuel industry could be worth £16.7 billion per year in exports by 2050, supporting approximately 130,000 highly paid jobs5.

 SAF mandate

-Similarly to ReFuelEU, the policy has included a sub-mandate on ‘power-to-liquid’ (PtL) fuels – referred to as synthetic aviation fuels in the EU mandate – due to their ‘high GHG emissions savings potential and low land use change risk’12.
-The government noted that this type of high-integrity SAF will require more support to get to market and help in bringing costs down for their inputs such as green hydrogen and renewable energy, therefore it was expected that the sub-target would be ambitious.
-However, the PtL target has fallen short of expectations and is lower than the counterpart target within ReFuelEU, requiring only 0.5 per cent PtL by 2030 and reaching a significantly lower target of 3.5 per cent PtL by 2040 as compared to the EU’s 10 per cent target for the same year.
+Similarly to ReFuelEU, the SAF Mandate has included a sub-mandate on “power-to-liquid” (PtL) fuels — referred to as synthetic aviation fuels in the EU mandate — due to their “high GHG emissions savings potential and low land use change risk”11.
+The government noted that this type of high-integrity alternative fuel would require more support to get to market and help in bringing costs down for their inputs such as green hydrogen and renewable energy; thus, it was expected that the sub-target would be ambitious.
+However, the PtL target fell short of expectations and is lower than the counterpart target within ReFuelEU, requiring only 0.5 per cent PtL by 2030 and reaching a significantly lower target of 3.5 per cent PtL by 2040 as compared to the EU’s ten per cent target for the same year.

 Figure 1: SAF blending targets in the UK SAF mandate compared to ReFuelEU Aviation mandate